Chordless cycle filtrations for dimensionality detection in complex networks via topological data analysis: Methods

-In our work, chordless cycle filtrations are defined by means of \emph{edge} weightings, not node weightings.
-Although it is perfectly possible to exchange the roles of nodes and edges in the definitions of sublevel and superlevel filtrations, extended persistence calculations have been carried out using the Python library Gudhi~\cite{gudhi}, which only provides software for computing extended persistence of graphs with a weighting on their \emph{nodes} (see Section~2.1 of \cite{carriere2019perslay}).
+In our work, chordless cycle filtrations are defined by means of edge weightings, not node weightings.
+Although it is perfectly possible to exchange the roles of nodes and edges in the definitions of sublevel and superlevel filtrations, extended persistence calculations have been carried out using the Python library Gudhi~\cite{gudhi}, which only provides software for computing extended persistence of graphs with a weighting on their nodes (see Section~2.1 of \cite{carriere2019perslay}).
 Therefore, we introduce a method to replace a graph $G=(V,E)$ equipped with an edge weighting $w_E\colon E\to\mathbb{R}$ by a topologically equivalent graph $G'=(V',E')$ in which $E\subseteq E'$ and endowed with a node weighting $w_{V'}\colon V'\to\mathbb{R}$ yielding the same extended persistence diagram as~$G$.

-To achieve this, we split each node $v_i\in V$ of degree $d_i$ into $d_i$ distinct nodes $v_{i,j}\in V'$, where $j$ ranges over the subindices of the neighbors of~$v_i$.
+To achieve this, we split each node $v_i\in V$ of degree $k_i$ into $k_i$ distinct nodes $v_{i,j}\in V'$, where $j$ ranges over the subindices of the neighbors of~$v_i$.
 Each node $v_{i,j}$ is assigned weight $w_{V'}(v_{i,j})=w_E(e_{ij})$ where $e_{ij}=\{v_i,v_j\}$.
-The set $E'$ contains \emph{horizontal} edges $\{v_{i,j},v_{j,i}\}$ for all $i,j$, joining nodes with the same weight, and \emph{vertical} edges, connecting each string of nodes $v_{i,j}$ with a fixed $i$ value, sequentially from smallest weight to largest, as in Fig.~\ref{fig:blow-up}.
+The set $E'$ contains horizontal edges $\{v_{i,j},v_{j,i}\}$ for all $i,j$, joining nodes with the same weight, and vertical edges, connecting each string of nodes $v_{i,j}$ with a fixed $i$ value, sequentially from smallest weight to largest, as in Fig.~\ref{fig:blow-up}.
 Hence, the set of horizontal edges in $E'$ is in bijective correspondence with~$E$, and the weighting $w_{V'}$ is consistent with $w_E$ on all edges of~$E$, in both the sublevel and superlevel filtrations of~$G'$.

+We call $G'$ a degree-splitting subdivision of $G$.
+An example is shown in Fig.~\ref{fig:blow-up}, and a corresponding sequence of sublevel graphs and superlevel graphs explaining the choice of generating cycles for extended persistence is depicted in Fig.~S4.

-We call $G'$ a \emph{degree-splitting subdivision} of $G$.
-The graph $G'$ is then fed into Gudhi \cite{gudhi} as a node-weighted graph, and total persistence $\sum|d_i-b_i|$ of cycles in the corresponding extended persistence diagram is recorded (\emph{relative} cycles provided by the Gudhi software, if any, are discarded).
+The graph $G'$ is then fed into Gudhi \cite{gudhi} as a node-weighted graph, and total persistence $\sum|d_i-b_i|$ of cycles in the corresponding extended persistence diagram is recorded (relative cycles provided by the Gudhi software, if any, are discarded).
 The graph $G'$ has the same Betti numbers as $G$ at the same thresholds, since $G$ is obtained from $G'$ by contracting vertical edges, which does not change homology.